cfreundlich/cfreundlich.github.io/_posts/2023-06-30-portfolio-balancer.markdown

 ## Portfolio Balancer's Strategy
 Portfolio Balancer's currently supported strategies are predicated on the assumption that the investor wants equal distribution of value across all assets in their portfolio.

 ### Setting a target
-Users can pick whatever collection of assets they want, but the general idea is that they span a broad array of sectors and market capitalizations using low cost ETFs, for example, one may want to target 10% allocation to each of these ten ETFs:
+Investors can pick whatever collection of assets they want, but the general idea is that they span a broad array of sectors and market capitalizations using low cost ETFs, for example, one may want to target 10% allocation to each of these ten ETFs:
   1. FTEC
   1. VAW
   1. VCR